It’s not rocket science

 How can you afford all this travel?

-I build and maintain websites for companies and organisations.
-This can be done from any location throughout the world so back in 2010 I decided to give away most of my stuff, pack up and store my valuables, leave my rented apartment with just a couple of bags and take a one way ticket to Australia to pursue life on the road for a while.
+I build and maintain websites for companies and organizations.
+This can be done from any location throughout the world so back in 2010 I decided to give away most of my stuff, pack up and store my valuables, leave my rented apartment with just a couple of bags and pursue a life on the road for a while.
 I watch my budget very closely, but also throw caution to the wind and follow my heart because as long as it’s still beating I don’t intend to miss a moment!

 What am I doing now?

 After 2012 I was exhausted.
 I returned to Australia and rested for a while enjoying a slower pace of life and many a cup of Melbourne’s finest coffee here and there.
 I’ve had a few more adventures since then, including exploring Vietnam by motorbike, you can find out about those and (maybe) where I am now by visiting my blog at beforeiforget.co.uk.

 How did you feel when 2013 came around?

 It was strange not having to find a picture on January the 1st.
 It was a beautiful day in New Zealand and I was in the habit of looking for the ‘picture of the day.’
 At the same time though, it was nice to be able to have a break as the project was very time-consuming.
 That said, it was a LOT of fun doing 366 pictures.
 The experience changed my life, broadened my understanding of the world we all call home and fuelled my desire to continue living a life full of stories and experiences.
 I saw beauty before 2012, but this project pushed me to find something beautiful in my day, every day.
 It made me take notice of the world that might otherwise pass by unnoticed.